 - Total of all KISD purchases within the same commodity code are less than $50,000 annually.

 Purchase Order Process

 - Requestor completes paper work required by principal/director to initiate process

 - Requisition approved by principal/director

-- Requisition approved by purchasing director after coding and vendor verified
+- Requisition approved by purchasing specialist after coding and vendor verified

-- September 1, XXXX – Purchase orders are released for beginning of year purchases
+- September 1, XXXX – Date purchase orders are released for beginning of year purchases

 Other Important Information

-EMERGENCIES – When an item must be paid in a short amount of time, please contact the purchasing director for assistance.
-Though a check may be issued prior to the next check-run, a completed PO or Request for Payment form and all necessary back-up will still be required.
+- EMERGENCIES – When an item has to be paid in a short amount of time, please contact the purchasing director for assistance.
+Though a check may be issued prior to the next available check-run, a completed PO or Request for Payment form and all necessary back-up will still be required.

-Please note: Approved vendor lists change periodically.
+- Please note: Approved vendor lists change periodically.
 Just because a vendor is on the KISD Skyward vendor listing does not mean the vendor is an approved vendor.
-Only vendors which are listed on the Region VII website with a CURRENT award or one of the other approved lists may be used for KISD purchases.
+Only vendors which are listed on the Region VII website or one of the other state approved lists may be used for KISD purchases.
 Failure to follow one of the approved methods above is a violation of State law, not just KISD policy.